KarrLab/obj_tables/docs/migration.rst

 * :obj:`schema_repo_url` contains the URL of the schema repo
 * :obj:`branch` contains the schema repo's branch
 * :obj:`schema_file` contains the path to the schema file in the schema repo relative to its URL

-.. todo: which commands & files? make a table of that, perhaps

 Migration commands create data-schema migration configuration and schema changes files, as listed in :numref:`table_migrations_rst_tables_migration_commands` below.